drhao-prog/opencode-ssh/README.md

 Run opencode on a remote server.
 Say "ssh myHost" and all commands run remotely.

+- No need to install opencode remotely or expose API keys on the server.
+- Reuses the same open ssh connection for performance, remembers last working folder, remote open docker connections etc.

 ## Setup

 **1. Copy the plugin**